d3spis3d/na-streamer/na-backend/README.md

 ## Steps for setting up OrientDB docker

 1. Open up the XML file `orientdb-server-config.xml` and add update the user and passwords.
-Move this file to a new directory.
+Move this file to a new directory called config.

 * Setup the docker image with the modified config file mapped to the container:

-  `docker run --name orientdb -d -v <path to xml config file folder>:/orientdb/config -p 7000:2424 -p 7001:2480 orientdb/orientdb`
+  `docker run --name orientdb -d -v $(pwd)/config/orientdb-server-config:/orientdb/config/orientdb-server-config.xml -p 7000:2424 -p 7001:2480 orientdb`

 * Create the database using orientjs client: